kragen/derctuo/markdown/cyclic-fabrication-systems.md

 thousand or so.

-Wire EDM and small-hole EDM can cut through a meter or more of material in a single operation, so it's straightforward to imagine a sheet-cutting operation producing 20,000 identical parts from 50-μm-thick sheet stock in a single operation.
+Wire EDM and small-hole EDM can cut through a meter or more of material in a single operation, so it’s straightforward to imagine a sheet-cutting operation producing 20,000 identical parts from 50-μm-thick sheet stock in a single operation.
 (Other sheet-cutting processes, like waterjet, plasma, oxy-gas, bandsaw, and laser, are not so flexible; they tend to blow the layers apart.)
-But it's not clear that this would be an especially fast or cheap way to do it.
+But it’s not clear that this would be an especially fast or cheap way to do it.

 A CFS based on wire EDM could surely cut most of the parts of the EDM machine itself from steel or brass stock, then assemble them using an assembly system made similarly.
-The wire itself, if not treated as a "vitamin" provided from outside the system, could be drawn from brass stock using EDM-cut drawing dies.
+The wire itself, if not treated as a “vitamin” provided from outside the system, could be drawn from brass stock using EDM-cut drawing dies.
 (These might even be workable without small-hole EDM.)
 Again, I will postpone the question of the necessary control electronics, and again an insulator is required.